This absolute unit of a Mario and Yoshi figurine costs more than the Xbox Series S

 This isn't the first premium statue depicting Nintendo's most iconic characters.
 Just recently, a massive Kirby statue became available which will also burn a £300 shaped hole in your pocket.
 Some other collectibles have also come to the Nintendo store, with more affordable figures like Zelda from Legend of Zelda: Breath of the Wild and Majora's Mask.

-You have to hand it First 4 Figures and Nintendo for this rather incredible figurine, with its sheer size and attention to details, all polished off with vibrant colours.
+You have to hand it to First 4 Figures and Nintendo for this rather incredible figurine, with its sheer size and attention to detail that's all polished off with vibrant colours.

 For more Nintendo goodness, keep track of all the upcoming Switch games on the horizon.